 And these areas can be addressed, focused on, and managed with coaching engagement.
 I find so widespread the range where Coaching can effectively bring change in someone's life.

 Being in a coaching relationship and learning coaching has made me realize that one of the best ways to impact someone's life positively is to recognize your core values and live by them.
 Here are my values, which represent my daily life and how I coach:

 Be true to yourself,

 My coaching style is: collaborative, facilitative, and consultative, with just the right amount of humor and edginess to help people operate in new and different ways to be successful.

 I am committed to generously sharing the resources, experiences, and knowledge I have gained from my training and working with clients.
 I strive to elevate professionals to their peak potentials.
 I am passionate about training and professional development.
 I care about helping people live the life they want to live.
 I cherish those moments of connection with others that bring valuable insights, both for ourselves and others.

-Learning from and working with other coaches, I have found that Coaching offers a unique opportunity to help and develop at the same time, which fits perfectly with my learning-teaching model of personal development.
+Learning from and working with other coaches, I have found that Coaching offers a unique opportunity to help and develop simultaneously, which fits perfectly with my learning-teaching model of personal development.

 I could write pages about what fascinates me about Coaching and being a coach.
-The most important thought I wanted to express is the catalytic system that is inherent in Coaching.
+The most focal thought I wanted to express is the catalytic system inherent in Coaching.
 My journey has taken twists and turns beyond the scope of what I thought I could do with my life.
 Who I am today would be virtually unrecognizable to my younger self.
-I am changed entirely regarding my thinking, my personality, my drives, my behavior.
+I am changed entirely regarding my thinking, personality, drives, and behavior.
 My entire inner world has changed completely.
-My horizons have changed, my spectrum of what I think is possible has changed.
+My horizons have changed, and my spectrum of what I think is possible has changed.
 This change was only possible because I have constantly invested in my development.

 As a coach, I have the privilege of having the most incredible conversations with people about love, human relationships, courage, vulnerability, dreams, and passion.